muritane/coordination-architecture/executability_constraint.md

 # The Executability Constraint

-## Structural Accountability, Consequence Topology, and Horizon-Constrained Viability
+## Structural Accountability Under Execution, Topology, and Horizon

 ---

 ## Status and Intent

-This document defines the **executability constraint** and its implications for **structural accountability** in constrained systems.
+This document specifies the **executability constraint** and its implications for **structural accountability** in constrained systems.

-It provides a **descriptive and diagnostic framework** for understanding when and how representations—once executed—become exposed to:
+It provides a **descriptive and diagnostic framework** for determining when representations—once executed—become exposed to:

-* enforced invariants,
+- enforced invariants,
-* finite capacity,
+- finite capacity,
-* irreversible state transitions,
+- irreversible state transitions,
-* horizon-bounded viability conditions.
+- horizon-bounded viability conditions.

 Consequences are treated as **runtime effects of execution**, not as moral feedback, social judgment, or interpretive response.

 ---

-## What This Document Is Not
+## What This Document Does Not Do

 This document does **not**:

-* evaluate moral correctness,
+- evaluate moral correctness,
-* adjudicate ideological disputes,
+- adjudicate ideological disputes,
-* assign blame or interpersonal responsibility,
+- assign interpersonal blame or virtue,
-* claim predictive certainty,
+- claim predictive certainty,
-* prescribe optimal strategies,
+- prescribe optimal strategies,
-* privilege technical systems over human ones.
+- privilege technical systems over human ones.

-It does not argue that non-executable systems are false, illegitimate, or meaningless.
+It does not argue that non-executable representations are false, illegitimate, or meaningless.

+It makes one claim only:

-It argues only that **they are structurally unconstrained unless and until they execute**.
+> **Representations remain structurally unconstrained unless and until they execute.**

 ---